ClementNerma/Rave/docs/books/hybrid.md

   // ...
 ```

-Be aware, in the case you manually create an instance, don't forget to clone arrays if you give some to the new instance from the current one (same with objects and instances from other classes) - else you could encounter some unexpected behaviour like modifying an instance changes an other too.
+Be aware, in the case you manually create an instance, don't forget to clone lists if you give some to the new instance from the current one (same with objects and instances from other classes) - else you could encounter some unexpected behaviour like modifying an instance changes an other too.
 Conceptually, the goal of a clone is to have the same behaviour than the original (same values...) but to be independant from it.

 #### The lazy way